GoogleCloudPlatform/gcp-service-broker/docs/brokerpak-specification.md

 * `request.app_guid` - _string_ The ID of the application this binding is for.
 * `instance.name` - _string_ The name of the instance.
 * `instance.details` - _map[string]any_ Output variables of the instance as specified by ProvisionOutputVariables.

+## File format

+The brokerpak itself is a zip file with the extension `.brokerpak`.
+In the root is the `manifest.yml` file, which will specify the version of the pak.

+There are three directories in the pak's root:

+* `src/` an unstructured directory that holds source code for the bundled binaries, this is for complying with 3rd party licenses.
+* `bin/` contains binaries under `bin/{os}/{arch}` sub-directories for each supported platform.
+* `definitions/` contain the service definition YAML files.